MOA-CODES/FCS/Readme.md

         •	Passes the FeeConfigurationSpec to getFeeConfig function from services.js
         •	If an array is not received it throws an error with the next, if an array is received adds the content of the array to fcs_M table.

+    GetAllFcs
+        •	Checks if variables like: page, limit and some fcs_M data fields,  exist in req.query
+        •	Uses those variables to query the fcs_M tables
+        •	If they don’t retuns fee configurations with a default page of 1 and limit of 3 items in a page

+	TransactionFee
+        •	Gets a transaction variable from req.body
+        •	Passes it to transactionValidator from Services.js, if it doesn’t return true throws a bad request error
+        •	If true passes it to computeTransaction from Services.js, if it doesn’t return an Object, throws a not implemented error

 Services.js
 	Provides functions getFeeConfig, and … to handle or store reusuable codes GetFeeConfig